babouslt/iaseg-webapp/README.md

 we need the frontend viewer to communicate to the backend iaseg and for that the frontend viewer needs to access and open the websockets in itself or via a manager

 # to-do
+[x] fix pip versions
+- try tool using frontend of docker compose
+- git clone in docker image pointing to specific commit
+- upload image to dockerhub
 - integrate simpleclick into iaseg
 - restart prediction when new clicks come
 - open an image when requesting root (http)